What Does a VPN Hide? (And the Things It Can’t Hide)

 A VPN reroutes your online traffic through a secure VPN tunnel.
 This allows you to pass your online activity through a remote server that may be in another state or country.

 One specific scenario where this might come in handy is when using torrent file-sharing services.
-Torrent online services allow downloading and uploading files through a process shared between several devices over the internet.
+Torrent online services allow users to download and upload files through a process shared between several devices over the internet.

 An ISP may flag a user for engaging in certain torrenting activities.
 However, using a VPN connection allows you to reroute your traffic through a remote server and encrypt the traffic you receive, which may keep your ISP unaware of your actions.